pinglamb/math/vectors-and-matrices/suffix-notation.md

 {: #vector-triple-product}

 > *Proposition.*{: .prop}
-> Cauthy-Schwarz inequality can be proved by suffix notation.
+> Cauchy-Schwarz inequality can be proved by suffix notation.
 >
 > *Proof.*{: .prf}
 >